1.5 – Digital Media Intern

-Voto Latino is seeking an individual to work directly with the Online Digital Director to assist in creative development, social media management, website administration, and the execution of digital marketing communications.
+Voto Latino is seeking an individual to work directly with the Digital Media team to assist in creative development, social media management, website administration, and the execution of digital marketing communications.
 This person’s daily responsibilities might include: building our social media presence, research, archiving, blogging, and developing other forms of digital communications and processes.

-- Help manage Voto Latino’s Facebook and Twitter
+- Help manage Voto Latino’s Twitter, Instagram, Facebook, and other online platforms

-- Support Online Digital Director in collecting relevant and topical news stories
+- Support the Digital Media team in collecting relevant and topical news stories

 - Research and distribute information on current events, relevant legislation, trends, and pop culture